-The unusual third bedroom is located off the lounge area and has a raised single 3 foot built in bed which has a step up to it of about 18", the kids love it.
-There is also a 2.5 foot single bed with memory foam matteress in this room.
+The third bedroom is located off the lounge area and has a raised single 3 foot built in bed which has a step up to it of about 12", the kids love it! (see photo).
+There is also another standard 3 foot single bed with memory foam matteress in this room.
 A large original gothic window overlooks the horses and sheep grazing in the field.
 A book shelf in this room provides an array of reading material for our guests, together with a local ordnance survey map, bird watching books and local walks material together with two pairs of small binoculars.

 |Further details outdoors|